Western Spectroscopy Association Conference

 25) Marina Stavytska‐Barba and Anne Myers Kelley

-Surface enhanced Raman study of the interaction of PEDOT:PSS with silver and gold
+Surface enhanced Raman study of the interaction of PEDOT:PSS with silver and

 nanoparticles